Gaganub/Swagger-REST-API/README.md

 Welcome to StudentAPI, a simple yet powerful RESTful API built with ASP.NET Core.
-This project demonstrates CRUD operations (Create, Read, Update, Delete) for managing student records and serves as an excellent learning resource for beginners in web API development.
+This project demonstrates CRUD operations (Create, Read, update, delete) for managing student records and serves as an excellent learning resource for beginners in web API development.

 🚀 Features